Dr. Robina Boehnke, Chartered Counselling Psychologist

 Concessions are available.

-Face-to-face counselling sessions take place at the York Clinic for Integrated Healthcare on Tadcaster Road and in my home in Broughty Ferry, Dundee.
+Face-to-face counselling sessions take place in my private therapy room at my home in Broughty Ferry, Dundee.

 If you are interested in finding out more about my approach, have any questions or to schedule an initial consultation or appointment, please give me a call or email me, and I will get back to you as soon as possible.
 Please feel free to visit my website for more information about my services, as well as my approach to counselling.